 Related Post: Bicycling Cuba’s Oriente – Food and Accommodation

-I was not sure what to expect of the 1100 kilometers of roads that made up my tour of eastern Cuba (referred to as Oriente by locals).
+I was not sure what to expect of the 1100 kilometers of roads that made up my tour of eastern Cuba, the region referred to as Oriente by locals.
 The satellite map below shows my route.
 All that is missing are the bumps and cracks and potholes – and smooth parts too – that I would become very familiar with!